ppatrzyk/gitbi/README.md

 # gitbi

 _Gitbi_ is a lightweight business intelligence application that reads configuration from a git repository.
-This design enables you to write and commit SQL queries and visualizations ([vega-lite](https://github.com/vega/vega-lite) specs) directly to git repo and have _Gitbi_ display them.
+This design enables you to write and commit SQL queries directly to git repo and have _Gitbi_ display them.
 Of course, if you wish to edit them via web interface, that's also possible.

 Test it now with sample db and config: